 Molly (Ecstasy)

-Some of the side effects of molly include an increase in energy, emotional comfort and pleasure, and contorted sensory comprehension.
+Some of the side effects of molly include an increase in energy, emotional comfort, and pleasure, as well as contorted sensory comprehension.
 Young adults often use this drug so that they can “feel something” and forget everything around them in these settings.
 Fatal overdoses are rare, however still life-threatening, Molly can cause high blood pressure, dizziness, anxiety attacks, and loss of consciousness.
 The side effects can be addictive.
-This makes it even more dangerous at rave events where the days are long and students want that “feeling” to linger, which makes them want to consume more.
+This makes it even more dangerous at rave events where the days are long, and students want that “feeling” to linger, which makes them want to consume more.

 Cocaine